Anddd7/cloud-native-tutorials/pages/Get started.md

 - This project is created in Logseq, and hosted as a static website.
-- To get a better use experience, you may need to
+- To get a better use experience, you may need a weisite -
--